Good Faith Compliance

 GrayZone monitoring

-The Practical AI Brief twice per month
+The Practical AI Brief, delivered twice per month

-Ongoing governance updates
+ongoing governance updates

-Enhanced AI compliance evidence documentation
+enhanced AI compliance evidence documentation

-Stronger public-facing trust language
+stronger public-facing trust language

-AI Guardrail Breach awareness and prevention support
+AI risk awareness and prevention support

 Good Faith Compliance is the fast first move.